Recap: Supernatural S 05 E 21 Two Minutes To Midnight

 - Deal with the Devil: Bobby concludes one with Crowley so he can provide intel on Death's location.

 - Did You Just Scam Cthulhu?: Death reveals that Lucifer managed to trap him into his servitude.
-Death, who is very annoyed that he's being leashed by a petulant child with daddy issues (...yes, that is how Death perceives the Devil), proves that it's not a good idea to piss off an eternal and infinite force of nature by actually helping Sam and Dean imprison Lucifer again.
+Death, who is very annoyed that he's been leashed by a petulant child with daddy issues (...yes, that is how Death perceives the Devil), proves that it's not a good idea to piss off an eternal and infinite force of nature by actually helping Sam and Dean imprison Lucifer again.

 - Did We Just Have Tea with Cthulhu?: Dean has his discussion with Death over some pizza.

-- Did You Just Punch Out Cthulhu?: Death tells Dean matter-of-factly that at the end of time, he will reap God.
+- Did You Just Punch Out Cthulhu?: Death tells Dean matter-of-factly that, at the end of time, he will reap God.

 - Enemies with Death: Dean hunts down Death so he can kill him and take his ring.
 When he finally meets the Grim Reaper, it turns out that things don't work that way in the Supernatural universe.

-- Enemy Mine: As in previous episodes, Sam and Dean are teaming up with the thoroughly evil Crowley only because Lucifer is a far bigger threat.
+- Enemy Mine: As in previous episodes, Sam and Dean are teaming up with the thoroughly-evil Crowley only because Lucifer is a far bigger threat.

 - Establishing Character Moment: Death gets one as he enters Chicago.
-He parks his horseman car, a white cadillac, and goes on foot.
+He parks his Horseman car, a white Cadillac, and goes on foot.
 When a rude guy bumps into him, Death makes a small gesture with his hand and the guy drops dead.

 - Even Evil Has Loved Ones: Pestilence is hinted to have some affection for the demon accompanying him when he hugs her.
-He also cares a great deal about his brothers, the other horsemen.
+He also cares a great deal about his brothers, the other Horsemen.